 Local SEO

-Local SEO captures search engine optimization strategies that increase your business’s visibility in local search results.
-Any business that has a physical presence in or serves a specific geographic area should prioritize local SEO.
+Local SEO encompasses strategies that increase your business’s visibility in local search results.
+Any brand that has a physical presence in or serves a specific geographic area should prioritize local SEO.

-Google has several local search features such as the map pack and local news featured snippets.
-When optimizing the local presence of your website, focus on local SEO tactics such as:
+Google has several local search features such as the Map Pack and local news featured snippets.
+When refining the local presence of your website, focus on tactics such as:

-- Claiming and optimizing your Google My Business listing
+- Claiming and honing your Google My Business listing

 - Collecting customer reviews